 Reconnaissance: The Art of Information Gathering

 In the realm of cybersecurity, reconnaissance plays a key role.
-It is the initial phase where we attempt to gather as much information about the target as possible, often employing tools like nmap.
+It is the initial phase where we attempt to gather as much information about the target as possible, often employing tools like nmap

 Nmap Scan: Revealing the Open Ports

-nmap is a free and open-source network scanner designed to discover hosts, services, and open ports to construct a “map” of the network.
+is a free and open-source network scanner designed to discover hosts, services, and open ports to construct a “map” of the network.
 In our case, it helped identify the open ports on the MetaTwo system.
 Here’s the nmap command and the corresponding result:

-Our nmap scan reveals that there are 3 open ports.
-The HTTP port (80/tcp), in particular, is interesting because when accessed through a web browser, it redirects to metapress.htb.
-Therefore, I added that to our hosts file:
+scan reveals that there are 3 open ports.
+The HTTP port (80/tcp), in particular, is interesting because when accessed through a web browser, it redirects to metapress.htb

 Upon visiting the newly assigned URL, we are able to see the contents served over HTTP.
 The URL is: http://metapress.htb/.